By asking the right questions during the job interview, you increase your chances of finding the perfect hire for your open position.

 5. Situational interview questions

-Situational interview questions are similar to behavioural questions.
+Situational based interview questions are similar to behavioural questions.
 Instead of focusing on what a candidate has done in the past, it’s about what they might do in the future.
 These questions are sometimes called operational interview questions.

 Situational questions aimed at discovering if the candidate’s future actions match your company values, culture, and processes.
 Situational questions also test a candidate’s problem-solving skills.
 In these questions, you sketch a hypothetical situation and ask the candidate how they would handle this situation.

 - Imagine you find out a colleague made a critical mistake.
 What do you do?

 - Imagine your line manager telling you to do something, even after you already explained that you know from experience this is the wrong approach.
 What do you do?

 - What would you do if you made a mistake, but nobody else noticed it?